alexlu876/systems-level-programming/notes.md

 - **downsides:** IBM owned the patent, and so everyone had to pay IBM to use it

 #### ethernet (what we use today)
 - multiple computers connect to a single hub or switch
+- Ethernet data is sent in frames

 **hub:** broadcasts the data to all the computers
 **switch:** sends dat ato a specific computer
 ---
 # 1.5.18, 1.8.18 - Stop.
 Collaborate, and listen